-One of the most asked questions I get while working in a running store, is: “do I need two pairs of shoes”?
+One of the most asked questions I get while working in a running store, is: “Should I alternate running shoes”?

 The short answer is, you don’t need anything…

 But this post isn’t about the short answer.

 Alternating running shoes can benefit anyone running, from those training for a 5k to those training for a marathon or even ultra marathon.

 Keep in mind, your rate of injury does go up if you don’t alternate the right running shoes.
 Every running shoe is made for a different foot type and if you alternate the wrong shoes (for your feet), then you will get injured.

 There are very few situations you should rotate a stable and neutral running shoe together.
 Make sure that the running shoes you’ve chosen are correct for your particular gait and feet.
 Every shoe is good for someone, but there is no “best shoe.”
 I cannot stress how important it is to go to your local Running Store and get your feet analyzed.

 Well yes, having two pairs of running shoes means you use the shoe less frequently, but it also means your shoe have time to recover and bounce back from each run.
 Most running shoes last about 400 miles, but by alternating running shoes you might be able to get an extra hundred.